Partition function approach to non-Gaussian likelihoods: information theory and state variables for Bayesian inference: Reversible Processes in Statistical Inference

 \section{Reversible Processes in Statistical Inference}

 The thermodynamic perspective on statistical inference motivates the interpretation of Bayes-updates in analogy to thermodynamic processes.
 The first law of thermodynamics $\dd U = \delta W + \delta Q $ describes the change in a system's internal energy $U$ as the sum of contributions from work/mechanical energy $\delta W$ as well as heat transfer/thermal energy $\delta Q$.
 Of course, in an information theoretic picture, any physics analogy has limitations: We note that in the statistics setting at hand, the enthalpy-analogue $H$ (see \autoref{eq: H for Gauss}) structurally assumes the role that is played by the internal energy $U$ in a canonical thermodynamic ensemble.
 Based on this, this section discusses the splitting of $\dd H$ in information theoretic variants of work $\delta W$ and heat $\delta Q$, respectively.
 The anatomy presented in \autoref{fig: Guggenheim scheme information theory} is employed, keeping in mind that the Bayes partition in \autoref{eq: Gaussian partition} is representative of a Gibbs-like ensemble governed by a quadratic potential.
 Once again, the alteration of the sampler configuration in light of new data is understood in parallel to a transition between two states of a thermodynamic system.
-These observations may offer an intuitive view on different sampling modes in the context of Markov chain Monte Carlo methods.
+These observations could potentially offer a novel view on different sampling modes in the context of Markov chain Monte Carlo methods.
+However, more extensive investigation is needed to make this connection plain.